egovova11/dotnet-lambda-demo/README.md

 > ERROR: for dotnetlambda21  Cannot start service dotnetlambda21: error while creating mount source path '/host_mnt/e/projects/dotnet-lambda-demo/src/output': mkdir /host_mnt/e: file exists

 Solution: go to docker settings -> shared drives -> Reset credentials, then reassign access to drives once again.

+2. If there are messages like "network xxx not found" during test setup

+ can be caused by artifacts of previous docker-compose run.

+ > docker system prune -a